-- Residents wanting to bring in other appliances not already present in their unit such as a/c units, laundry machines, or additional refrigerators must request permission in writing in advance and get approval from Residence Life and Physical Plant prior to bringing the appliance.
+Residents wanting to bring in other appliances not already present in their unit such as a/c units, laundry machines, or additional refrigerators must request permission in writing in advance and get approval from Residence Life and Physical Plant prior to bringing the appliance.
 The Student is responsible for appropriate, safe, and complete installation and removal; any damages caused by or cost incurred as a result of student-added appliances will be charged back to the assigned resident(s).
 If such approval is granted, it shall be made part of the housing agreement and may be subject to an additional charge.
-University properties are of a variety ages and setups, therefore not all properties can support all desired appliances.
-Properties willnot be modified to accommodate appliance requests. - Grills are permitted for use on lawns, provided Students exercise caution and common sense (e.g. ensuring safe distance from structures, trees, etc., staying with grill throughout process, ensuring grill and all components are in good condition, ensuring grill and fuel source is fully out/off and grill is cooled before leaving the area, ensuring users have adequate knowledge about safe grill operation).
-Grills and fuel including propane tanks, charcoal, and lighter fluid is never permitted within the residential structure (including on porches). - Microwaves and toasters are permitted provided they are within the electrical limits listed above, in good condition, and UL approved.
-Students should remain present throughout use, exercise caution, and follow safe operating procedures.
+University properties are of a variety ages and set- ups, therefore not all properties can support all desired appliances.
+Properties will not be modified to accommodate appliance requests.